nirbhaysinghnarang/swadesh_challenge/README.md

   4. Verify that the sum of transactions stored on the backend is the same as the sum above.

 [Simulator Screen Recording](https://www.youtube.com/watch?v=ZLzxdcht66E)
+PS.
+In this recording, the balance decreases even though the transaction has been processed.
+This bug has been fixed, along with other small UI improvements.